felgueres/eth/README.md

 - memory (RAM): temporary, do not persistent on the network after the transaction has been completed.
 - calldata: must be used when declaring an external function's dynamic params.
 Behaves mostly like memory, it's non-modifiable, non-persistent where args are stored.

+Encoding Function Signatures
+Used to call contract's functions in a primitive way or calling contract functions from multisig wallets eg. let encodedFunctionSignature = web3.eth.abi.encodeFunctionSignature('sendMessage(string,address)')

 ---

 Software Developmnet Paradigm